priya160702/Hazardous-Asteroid-classification/README.md

 # Hazardous-Asteroid-classification

-Obtained a good accuracy of 99.64%
+Obtained an accuracy of 99.64%